honglax/honglax/README.md

-- 👋  Hi, It's me - Hong La - a normal guy who fall madly in love with cat 🐱, cactus 🌵, and sunflower 🌻.
+- 👋  Hi, It's me - Hong La - a coffeeholic guy who fall madly in love with cat 🐱, cactus 🌵, and sunflower 🌻.
 - 🌱  I’m currently working as a Software Engineer at KMS Technology VN
 - 📫  You guys can reach me by email hongla.html@gmail.com